padthaigrapes/Captcha-Breaking/README.md

 # Captcha-Breaking

-Uses Python for recognizing texts in an image
+Uses Python for recognizing texts in an image.

 Used Modules:
                     Pytesseract(modules that help like OCR)